juanuys/juanuys.github.io/games/cornwars.md

 rank: 10
 ---

+Corn Wars is pending release on the Google Play app store.

 <img width="768" src="/assets/games/cornwars/feature.png" alt="Corn Wars banner">

 Recruit your farm animals and battle it out in the cornfields.